antrea-io/antrea/docs/design/ovs-pipeline.md

 For this table, you will need to keep in mind the Antrea-native NetworkPolicy [specification](#antrea-native-networkpolicy-implementation).
-Since the sample egress policy resides in the Application Tier.
-If you dump the flows of this table, you may see the following:
+Since the sample egress policy resides in the Application Tie, if you dump the flows of this table, you may see the following:

 ```text
 1. table=AntreaPolicyEgressRule, priority=64990,ct_state=-new+est,ip actions=goto_table:EgressMetric